Ivanrasyid89/capstone_project_C23-PR486/Machine Learning/README.md

 In the first week, the Machine Learning Team made preparations and searched for various datasets that would be used to train and test the model.

 # Week 2
-In the second week, the Machine Learning Team conducted training and trials of a machine learning model, namely a recommendation system using content based filtering.
+In the second week, the Machine Learning Team conducted training and trials of a machine learning model, namely a recommendation system using neural network classification algorithm.
 Where, the goal is to display the name of the closest shelter based on the user's address.

 # Week 3
 In the third week, the Machine Learning Team developed a model using CNN with the Inception V3 architecture.
 The developed model is capable of detecting cat and dog species.